 - If you’re a regular coffee drinker, McDonalds will provide you with a free medium coffee for every six coffees you purchase.
 The quality of the McCafé coffees are quite good and are much less expensive than Starbucks.

 - If you drive, the only place you should be purchasing your gas is at Costco.
-As mentioned above, you’ll need to purchase a membership card, but Costco gas is usually cheaper by about 5 cents per litre compared to Shell or Esso.
-Therefore, you’ll recover the $55.00 membership fee in no time since the cost savings are so significant.
-Also, the gas you charge on your Costco Capital One will go towards 2% cashback points that you can redeem at the end of the year.
+As mentioned above, you’ll need to purchase a membership card, but Costco gas is usually cheaper by up 10 cents per litre compared to Shell or Esso.
+Therefore, you’ll recover your membership fee in no time since the cost savings are so significant.
+Also, as indicated above, the gas you charge on your Costco Capital One will go towards 2% cashback points that you can redeem at the end of the year.

 - If you like reading books as a pastime, why purchase them when you can borrow them at the Toronto Public Library?
 It won’t cost you anything to get a library card and the TPL has an excellent selection of titles.
 In addition to books, here’s what else you can do with a Toronto Library Card: